benmvp/slides/2018/nejs/webdev.md

 NOTES:
 - Good afternoon y'all!
 - This talk is called "Let's web dev like it's 1999!"
-- So how many of you were developing in 1999?
+- **QUESTION: So how many of you were developing in 1999?**
 - Hoping to share a little about my dev story and walk down memory lane
   * Or take a history lesson for most of you
 - Hopefully learn some new things along the way
+  * Appreciate where we are
+- Slides are available

 =====
 <!-- .slide: data-background="url(../../img/giphy/stand-up-kevin-durant.gif) no-repeat center" data-background-size="cover" -->